What is card sorting?

 An open card sort is typically done in the early stages of the design process or to evaluate an existing design, and the findings can be used to inform the new design or redesign.

-Closed card sorts can be done before a redesign (to see if the existing or proposed structure makes sense to users) or when adding new content or functionality (to see if it fits within the existing structure).
+Closed card sorts can be done before a redesign to see if the existing or proposed structure makes sense to users.
+It can also be used when adding new content or functionality to see if it fits within the existing structure.
+Finally, it can be used to pinpoint any unclear or misleading content on a site.

 Card sorting with UserTesting

-Contact your Customer Success Manager to plan a card sorting study.
+Contact your Customer Success Manager to plan a card sort study.